googleapis/google-cloud-go/examples/bigtable/usercounter/README.md

-# User Visit Counter
+# User Counter
 # (Cloud Bigtable on Managed VMs using Go)

 This app counts how often each user visits.
 The app uses Cloud Bigtable to store the visit counts for each user.

 ## Prerequisites